Nashrew/product-api-demo/README.md

   - Important note - the booking endpoint calls out to an inventory API.
 It will not function unless you are running and pointing to a valid service which will return an inventory object.
 I have provided a barely-skin-and-bones version of that [here](https://github.com/Nashrew/inventory-api-demo) that you can run if you want to test the functionality while actually running the application(s).

 **Next steps:**
+  - Switch from basic manual repo class to actual CRUD repository and actual database.
+I'd start with H2 to get JPA working and then move to something hosted (RDS or something like that).
+  - Improve the 'booking' method.
+I think I tied it to much to the description of the requirement I was given.
+I'd like to change it so that 'booking' (creating) a product is simply a post to /products but requires an inventory-id as part of the request body.
+Could also enable creation of product without inventory lookup - if(content || experienceDetails are null) { lookup with inventory-id } otherwise just create it as supplied in the request body, maybe some apps have the inventory details available to send?
   - Enable Swagger for documentation.
 I tried adding it on 6/8 but it's blowing up.
-  - Switch from basic manual repo class to actual CRUD repository and actual database.
-I'd start with H2 to get JPA working and then move to something hosted (RDS or something like that).
   - Make the inventory-api-demo an actual API with its own DB, etc. instead of a bad hardcoded thing that was made in 5 minutes
   - Improve test coverage?
 I focused a good bit on wiremock and the interaction with the external inventory service.
 I think the coverage can be improved for service and more can be added when upgrading the repo.
   - Docker / Terraform if I I'm feeling fancy?
 Could be a cool opportunity to do some IAC for two different services that need to talk to each other, need to find some sources to read about that. (even with only docker, a shell script to run both services locally might be nice)